eliostvs/tomate-launcher-plugin/README.md

 Tomate Launcher Plugin
 ======================

-Tomate Plugin.
-Shows session progress and sessions counter in unity launcher.
+Tomate plugin that shows the session progress and counter in launcher.

 Installation
 ------------